IN THIS ARTICLE

 Your child should not use this medication if he or she is allergic to mecasermin, or if the child has cancer or has finished growing and his or her bone growth plates are closed.
 Mecasermin is not for use in children who have growth hormone deficiency, malnutrition, underactive thyroid, or those who are taking long-term steroid medications.

 FDA pregnancy category C. It is not known whether mecasermin will harm an unborn baby.
-This medication should not be used during pregnancy without the advice of a doctor.
+This medication should not be used during pregnancy.

 It is not known whether mecasermin passes into breast milk or if it could harm a nursing baby.
-This medication should not be used while breast-feeding a baby without the advice of a doctor.
+You should not breast-feed while you are using mecasermin.

-Mecasermin is given as an injection under the skin.
-Your doctor, nurse, or other healthcare provider will give your child this injection.
-You and your child will be shown how to inject the medicine at home.
+Mecasermin is injected under the skin.
+You may be shown how to use injections at home.
 Do not use this medicine at home if you do not fully understand how to give the injection and properly dispose of used needles and syringes.

 Do not give this medication as an IV injection directly into a vein.